libsdl-org/sdlwiki/SDL3/SDL_GetGlobalMouseState.md

 ## Remarks

-This function immediately queries the platform for the most recent asynchronous state, which is slower than the cached state of [SDL_GetMouseState](SDL_GetMouseState)().
+This function immediately queries the platform for the most recent asynchronous state, which may be more costly than retrieving the cached state of [SDL_GetMouseState](SDL_GetMouseState)().

 Passing non-NULL pointers to `x` or `y` will write the destination with respective x or y coordinates relative to the desktop.